accidental-green/validator-install/README.md

 # Summary
 This Python script simplifies and automates the installation and configuration process of an Ethereum validator node.

-It is based on [Somer Esat's - Lighthouse/Geth](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) guide and uses a single Python script to automate the entire process.
+It's based on [Somer Esat's - Lighthouse/Geth](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) guide and uses a single Python script to automate the setup process.

-**Important Note:** This script does not handle generating validator keys, keystores, mnemonics, or any other security related items.
-It simply prepares the computer for staking by installing the binaries, creating users, writing service files etc.
+**Important Note:** This script does not generate any security-related items such as validator keystore, deposit data, or mnemonic.
+It prepares the computer for staking by installing the binaries, creating users, writing service files, etc.

-Once installed, Geth and Ligthouse will be fully configured and can immediately begin syncing.
+After the ~1 minute installation, Geth and Ligthouse will be fully configured to begin syncing immediately.

-If you want to run a full validator, you'll also need to generate a mnemonic and keystores to run the validator.
+If you want to run a full validator, you'll also need import an existing keysore or generate new keystores to run the validator.
 Please refer to [Somer's guide](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) or this [Ubuntu - Key Generation Guide](https://agstakingco.gitbook.io/eth-2-0-key-generation-ubuntu-live-usb/) to learn more.

 # Validator Install Script
 The `validator_install.py` script performs the following tasks: